sujaygarlanka/sujaygarlanka/projects/quadruped_locomotion.md

 # Quaduped Locomotion

-I worked on implementing locomotion for a quadruped in MATLAB.
-This proved to be far more involved than I first imagined.
-I ended up implementing a walking gait and used that for forward, backward and lateral movement.
-Below, I elaborate on the math and coding required for the walking gait, which sets the foundation for more complicated locomotion like running and jumping.
+I implemented locomotion for a quadruped in MATLAB.
+I specifically implemented a walking gait and used that for forward, backward and lateral movement.
+Below, I elaborate on the math and code required for the walking gait, which sets the foundation for more complicated locomotion like running and jumping.

 <img style="max-width: 400px; margin: 10px;" width="100%" src="https://raw.githubusercontent.com/sujaygarlanka/sujaygarlanka/master/projects/media/walking_forward.gif"/>
 <img style="max-width: 400px; margin: 10px;" width="100%" src="https://raw.githubusercontent.com/sujaygarlanka/sujaygarlanka/master/projects/media/walking_backward.gif"/>